MicrosoftDocs/win32/desktop-src/MsCS/virtual-machines-migrationnetworkorder.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '78fea0cf-ba32-4932-b269-baed17f976b9'
+ms.assetid: 78fea0cf-ba32-4932-b269-baed17f976b9
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["MigrationNetworkOrder Failover Cluster ,for virtual machines", "MigrationNetworkOrder Failover Cluster"]
+- MigrationNetworkOrder Failover Cluster ,for virtual machines
+- MigrationNetworkOrder Failover Cluster
 topic_type:
 - apiref
 api_name:
 - MigrationNetworkOrder
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MigrationNetworkOrder

 \[This property is no longer available for use as of Windows Server 2012.\]

 This property is not supported.

 **Windows Server 2008 R2:  **

 Specifies the order in which the cluster networks are used to create the data connection during a live migration.
-The networks are specified by the network ID returned by the [**GetClusterNetworkId**](getclusternetworkid.md) function, separated by semicolons.
+The networks are specified by the network ID returned by the [**GetClusterNetworkId**](/windows/previous-versions/ClusAPI/nc-clusapi-pclusapi_get_cluster_network_id?branch=master) function, separated by semicolons.
 The following table summarizes the attributes of the **MigrationNetworkOrder** property.